apptekstudios/Inject/README.md

 `@_exported import Inject` in your project target to have it automatically available in all its files.

 #### **SwiftUI**
-Just 1 step to enable injection in your `SwiftUI` Views
+Just 2 steps to enable injection in your `SwiftUI` Views

 - add `@Injection var inject` to your struct
+- call `.enableInjection()` at the end of your body definition

 > *Remember you **don't need** to remove this code when you are done, it's NO-OP in production builds.*